PostHog/posthog.com/contents/blog/company-survey.md

 ## How we run our company survey

-* We ask 14 questions covering categories such as company, confidence, culture, and growth.
+We ask 14 questions covering categories such as company, confidence, culture, and growth.
 12 of the questions we ask require a response ranging from 1, meaning strongly disagree, to 5, meaning strongly agree.

 These questions also have an optional text field for people to add comments.
-These questions are listed in the [Benchmarks section](#benchmarks) below.
+They're are listed in the [Benchmarks section](#benchmarks) below.

 We also ask two questions that are mandatory and have open text fields: